nimaaskarian/cpp-interpreter/README.md

 An "interpreter" layer for cpp, compiles your cpp file and shows the output directly, written in BASH and uses g++ (gcc) as its compiler.

 ## Installation
+1. Install gcc (If you didn't find your distro, search in your distros docs in how to install):
+    - Arch (and arch based distros): `sudo pacman -S gcc`
+    - Debian (and debian/ubuntu based distros like mint): `sudo apt install build-essential`
-1. Clone this project: `git clone https://github.com/nimaaskarian/cpp-interpreter`
+2. Clone this project: `git clone https://github.com/nimaaskarian/cpp-interpreter`
-2. Put cpp.sh into your path (`cp cpp-interpretor/cpp.sh /bin/cpp`), or make a function in your shell's rc file like so:
+3. Put cpp.sh into your path (`cp cpp-interpretor/cpp.sh /bin/cpp`), or make a function in your shell's rc file like so:
 `function cpp(){
     /path/to/cpp-interpretor/cpp.sh $@
 }`